Paklock/HackRF1/TouchTunes.md

 This application emulates TouchTunes wireless remotes (Gen2 and newer) and has the ability to brute force addresses.

+Original research can be found [Here](https://github.com/notpike/The-Fonz) and on NotPike's [Blog](https://bad-radio.solutions/notes).

 # How To Use

 * **Start the application:** Go to Transmit→TouchTune.